PrefectHQ/prefect/docs/concepts/logs.md

 These log messages reflect the logging configuration for log levels and message formatters.
 You may customize the log levels captured and the default message format through configuration, and you can capture custom logging events by explicitly emitting log messages during flow and task runs.

 Prefect supports the standard Python logging levels `CRITICAL`, `ERROR`, `WARNING`, `INFO`, and `DEBUG`.
-By default, Prefect logs `INFO`-level events.
+By default, Prefect displays `INFO`-level and above events.
 You can configure the root logging level as well as specific logging levels for flow and task runs.

 Logged events are also persisted to the Orion database.
 A log record includes the following data: